baruwaa12/Computing-Project/README.md

   5. Death
   6. Scoring
   7. Addition of Levels (Extra)
+  8. Creation of a charcter.

+  First stage of development - Scrolling background.

+  Since I am creating a flappy bird clone.
+The first thing I noticed with the game was the fact that it had a parallax effect.
+I collected 2 images.
+The skyline where you can see the buildings in the distanc andthe actual foreground.
+  The skyline background would move the slowest to give the player the impression that there is considerable distance between skyline and foreground.
+Then the foreground background would move the fastest to show that player is moving at a reasonable speed over the ground

+ Second stage of development - Bird Flight

   Note.
-After each stage of development, Make sure to record here what was done to complete it.
+After each stage of development, Make sure to record it,